Prompting

 As we discussed before, small models can perform on an acceptable level, if they are finetuned appropriately.

 A good way to do this is to use a larger model to generate synthetic data that you then use for training the smaller model.
-This approach has been used successfully in many applications, for example for improving graph-database queries (Zhong et al., 2024), for improving dataset search (Silva & Barbosa, 2024) or the generation of spreadsheet-formulas (Singh et al., 2024).
+This approach, sometimes called “distillation” (Xu et al., 2024) has been used successfully in many applications, for example for improving graph-database queries (Zhong et al., 2024), for improving dataset search (Silva & Barbosa, 2024) or the generation of spreadsheet-formulas (Singh et al., 2024).

 Since even the largest LLMs are not perfect in general and might be even worse on some specific niche tasks, evidence suggests that a validation strategy for data generated in this way is beneficial (Kumar et al., 2024; Singh et al., 2024).